 After going missing for two weeks, a 16-year-old girl from Allentown, Pennsylvania who flew to Mexico with a 45-year-old Caucasian male has reportedly been located by authorities.

-According to ABC News, married man Kevin Esterly and teenager Amy Yu were found in Mexico on Saturday night, two days after the Mexican government issued an Amber Alert for the pair.
+, married man Kevin Esterly and teenager Amy Yu were found in Mexico on Saturday night, two days after the Mexican government issued an Amber Alert for the pair.
 Esterly was arrested while Yu will soon be reunited with her mom in Allentown.

 Yu was discovered by her mom, Miu Luu, to be in a secret relationship with Esterly after she had vanished on March 5.

 The teenager was last seen by her younger brother, John Yu, running off after their mom dropped them off at a school bus stop.